slie07/legacy-code-denver/README.md

 2. Checkout the `starter-code` branch
 3. Checkout a new branch from this one with your first name
 4. In this new branch, navigate to `ionic/senseus` and start your web server.
-  4. Check this [documentation](http://ionicframework.com/docs/guide/testing.html) for advice on this.
+  4. Check this [documentation](http://ionicframework.com/docs/guide/testing.html) for how to do this.
   5. If prompted to select an address for the server, type `localhost`.
 5. If this does not open a version of the app, please ask an instructor for help.
 6. Navigate around the landing page, and the "Create an Event" workflow.
-All of the problems to solve will be in those places.
+All of the problems listed above will be found in those places.

 ## General Advice